 Factors About How Many Hair Bundles Do You Need

 *About The Length

 Rule of thumb: the longer the length of your bundles, the more hair your generally going to need.
 All virgin hair naturally thins out towards the tips, so we suggest more bundles for a fuller look from root to tip.
-This chart below will help you decide how many bundles you need based on
+The chart below will help you decide how many bundles you need based on.

 *About The Hair Texture